seanm3g/DungeonFighter-v2/Documentation/05-Systems/UI_RENDERER_ARCHITECTURE.md

 - ✅ Maintainable codebase
 - ✅ Consistent rendering patterns

-Each renderer focuses on a specific screen type, uses shared utilities (`ColoredTextWriter`), and is coordinated by `CanvasUIManager` for a clean, modular UI system.
+Each renderer focuses on a specific screen type, uses shared utilities (`ColoredTextWriter`), and is coordinated by `CanvasUICoordinator` for a clean, modular UI system.